 Treats for dogs with allergies

-The answer is Bake & Treat dog treat mixes from The Dog Chef.
-Created by our in-house canine nutritionist, they are made only with 100% natural ingredients.
-They have no additives, preservatives or anything synthetic ingredients of any kind.
-Our dog treats contain none of the common triggers for a dog food related reaction.
-The treats made with our dog treat mixes truly are dog treats for dogs with food allergies.
+The answer is Bake & Treat dog treat baking mixes from The Dog Chef.
+Created by me and approved by my in-house canine nutritionist, they are made only with 100% natural ingredients.
+They have no additives, preservatives or any synthetic ingredients of any kind.
+My dog treats contain none of the common triggers for a dog food related reaction.
+The treats made with my dog treat baking mixes truly are dog treats for dogs with food allergies.